Structuring as a package

 dynamic = ["version"]

 For this section, you will need roxygen2, usethis and devtools.
-If you used the environment provided on the dependency management page then you should have these already - but if you do not, make sure to install them!
+If you used the environment provided on the environments page then you should have these already - but if you do not, make sure to install them!
 You can check if they are in your environment by running this command from the R console:

 packageVersion("devtools")